illuin-tech/data-pipeline/doc/sinks.md

         .sink(new MessagePublisher(topicName, producer))
         .withErrorHandler((ex, out, ctx) -> logger.error("Error: {}", ex.getMessage()))
     )
-    /* If we register other steps after the above, they will get executed */ .build()
+    /* If we register other sinks after the above, they will get executed */ .build()
 ;
 ```